Horace Elmo Nichols: Career

 He was admitted to the State Bar of Georgia in December 1935 and began practicing law in Canton, Georgia.
 In 1938, he became Assistant Solicitor of the Blue Ridge Circuit in Georgia where he served until 1940 when he moved to Rome, Georgia.
 After practicing law for six years in Rome, he was appointed Assistant Attorney General of Georgia, serving two years.
 On October 18, 1948, he was appointed Judge of the Superior Court for the Rome Circuit.
 At the expiration of the appointment, he was elected to a full term.

 In 1952, the Atlanta Constitution published stories regarding a Floyd County court's handling of some traffic tickets.
 Judge Nichols took exception to accusations of the court's mishandling of the cases.
 After the Constitution refused to publish information the Judge wanted added, he found Ralph McGill and William Fields in contempt of court and sentenced each to 20 days in jail plus a two hundred dollar fine.
 McGill was a nationally prominent editor and the story was carried by Time magazine.
 The contempt citation was reversed by the Supreme Court of Georgia in January 1953.
-He continued as Superior Court Judge until January 15, 1954 when Governor Herman E. Talmadge appointed him to the Court of Appeals of Georgia.
+He continued as Superior Court Judge until January 15, 1954, when Governor Herman E. Talmadge appointed him to the Court of Appeals of Georgia.

-In November 1966, after twelve years on the Court of Appeals, Governor Carl E. Sanders appointed Nichols as a justice of the Supreme Court of Georgia.
-In 1975 he became Chief Justice and served until retiring in December 1980.
+In November 1966, after twelve years on the Court of Appeals, Governor Carl E. Sanders appointed Nichols as a justice of the Supreme Court of Georgia, to a seat vacated by the resignation of Justice Joseph D. Quillian.
+In 1975 Nichols became Chief Justice and served until retiring in December 1980.
 In 1982 he became one of a group of fourteen prominent people who helped establish and founded the Georgia State University College of Law offering an American Bar Association accredited evening curriculum.
-He died in Atlanta on June 8, 2000 after having suffered a stroke.
+He died in Atlanta on June 8, 2000, after having suffered a stroke.